Secure Website Hosting

 BNI Uckfield member

 BNI Uckfield is a group of local businesses that come highly recommended and that support each other.
-We meet every Wednesday at 6.30am at Crockstead Farm Hotel.
+We meet every Wednesday at 6.30am at the Crockstead Park Hotel.
 If you would like to visit as a guest, call me, Robert Barker, on 01435 868911.

 Join our occasional email newsletter